 You will want all this information in some kind of summary format so that you can easily see when submissions are due, proposals are submitted, awards are received, thank you letters are sent, payments are received, and reports are due.
 And you want to be able to sort that information both by name of foundation and date due.
 You want to sort by foundation name so you can see the foundation’s history with your organization.
 You want to sort by due date so that you have a ready-made calendar.

 If you can afford a donor database, get it.
-It will save you time and might be able to be integrated into your accounting software.
+It will save you time and might be able to be integrate it with your accounting software.
 But if you don’t have the budget for one, an excel sheet can suffice.